 You have a big bowl of pasta salad, and you’re wondering how many days it can sit in the fridge before it spoils.
-How long does pasta salad last?
+How long is pasta salad good for?

 Sounds familiar?
 If so, this article is for you.

 This article covers the general rules that apply to all kinds of pasta salads.
 Those include ones with oil-based dressing as well as those with dairy-based or even mayo-based sauce.
 I also share some info specific to each kind.
 Don’t worry, I’ve got you covered.

 How Long Does Pasta Salad Last?